seam/examples/booking/readme.txt

 - refactor the password/confirm password into a reusable component (needed on registration and change password)

+- consider using unpackTypes in the ear plugin (which works incrementally) to replace portions of the antrun logic

 - use a resource to define persistence context
 <EntityManager>